 - Teaching staff

 - Paper Structure

-- Biochemical changes of meat and fish products during food production
+-Biochemical changes of meat and fish products during food

-- Biochemical changes of fruits and vegetables during food production
+-Biochemical changes of fruits and vegetables during food

 - Teaching Arrangements

-Lecture (3 lectures/week), labs, tutorials, company visits and group presentation
+Lectures (3 lectures/week), laboratory sessions, company visits, and group presentations

-The final paper mark is based on internal assessment of 40% and final exam of 60%.
+The final paper mark is based on internal assessment of 50% and final

 Internal assessment components are:

 -Assignment: 40% (4 assignments)